NativeScript/docs-v7/docs/core-concepts/navigation.md

 ---
 title: Navigation
-description: Learn how to configure your application navigation architecture, navigate forward and backward and use TabView, Modal View and SideDrawer
+description: Learn how to configure your application navigation architecture, navigate forward and backward and use BottomNavigation, Tabs, TabView, Modal View and SideDrawer
 position: 42
 slug: navigation
 previous_url: /navigation